grycap/im/doc/source/REST.rst

    :fail response: 401, 403, 404, 400, 415

    Add the resources specified in the body contents (in TOSCA, RADL plain or in JSON formats) to the infrastructure with ID ``infId``.

-   Using RADL the RADL restrictions are the same as in :ref:`RPC-XML AddResource <addresource-xmlrpc>`.
+   When using RADL, the ``deploy`` instructions must refer to systems defined in the submitted document.
+New systems are added to the infrastructure, while definitions of systems that already exist are ignored; an existing system only needs a reference in the submitted RADL.

    Using TOSCA as input this method can be used to add or remove resources depending on the number of resources specified in the new TOSCA document sent.
 If new nodes are added in the body compared with the